Huntsville, Alabama: 2020 census

-There were 66,742 households, out of which 27.6% had children living with them, 45.5% were married couples living together, 13.7% had a female householder with no husband present, and 37.5% were non-families.
-32.3% of all households were made up of individuals, and 9.2% had someone living alone who was 65 years of age or older.
-The average household size was 2.29 and the average family size was 2.91.
-Same-sex couple households comprised 0.5% of all households.

 Economy

 Huntsville's main economic influence is derived from aerospace and military technology.
-Redstone Arsenal, Cummings Research Park (CRP), and NASA's Marshall Space Flight Center comprise the main hubs for the area's technology-driven economy.
+Redstone Arsenal, Cummings Research Park (CRP), Jetplex Industrial Park, and NASA's Marshall Space Flight Center comprise the main hubs for the area's technology-driven economy.
 CRP is the second largest research park in the United States and the fourth largest in the world.
 The University of Alabama in Huntsville is a center for technology and engineering research in the area.
 There are commercial technology companies such as the network access company ADTRAN, computer graphics company Intergraph and designer and manufacturer of IT infrastructure Avocent.
-Cinram manufactures and distributes 20th Century Fox DVDs and Blu-ray discs out of their Huntsville plant.
 Sanmina-SCI has a presence in the area.
 A number of Fortune 500 companies have operations in Huntsville.

-Retail

 There are several strip malls and shopping malls throughout the city.
 Huntsville has one enclosed mall, Parkway Place, built in 2002 on the site of the former Parkway City Mall.
-A larger mall built in 1984, Madison Square Mall, was closed in 2017 and the site is being redeveloped into a lifestyle center, named Mid City.
-There is also a lifestyle center named Bridge Street Town Centre, completed in 2007, in Cummings Research Park.
+A larger mall built in 1984, Madison Square Mall, was closed in 2017.
+The site has since been redeveloped into the mixed use MidCity district.
+A lifestyle center, Bridge Street Town Centre, was completed in 2007, in Cummings Research Park.

-Space and defense

-Huntsville remains the center for rocket-propulsion research in NASA and the Army.
+Huntsville is a key city in rocket-propulsion research for NASA and various organizations run by the Army.
 The Marshall Space Flight Center has been designated to develop NASA's Space Launch System (SLS), and the U.S. Army Aviation and Missile Command (AMCOM) is responsible for developing a variety of rocket-based tactical weapons.

-Automobiles

 Toyota Motor Manufacturing Alabama was constructed in 2003 and is located in North Huntsville Industrial Park.
 The plant has 1,800 employees as of 2022.
 The plant manufactures engines for Toyota vehicles.

-The Mazda Toyota Manufacturing USA was constructed in 2021 with a plan to hire 4,000 employees.
-The facility produces Toyota and Mazda SUVs and pickup trucks.
-The majority of the plant is located in Huntsville, however the southern third is located in the unincorporated community of Greenbrier.
+Navistar Huntsville Powertrain Manufacturing Plant was opened in 2008 and provides powertrain components to Navistar's vehicle assembly plants in Springfield, Ohio and Escobedo, Mexico.
+The plant is located north of Huntsville International Airport.
+Mazda Toyota Manufacturing USA was constructed in 2021 with a plan to hire 4,000 employees.
+The facility produces Toyota and Mazda SUVs and pickup trucks. such as the Toyota Corolla Cross and Mazda CX-50.
+The majority of the plant is located in Huntsville with the southern third located in the unincorporated community of Greenbrier.